 Prior to surgery, you may be asked to have a preoperative screen and blood tests, take certain medications or adjust your current medications, stop smoking four weeks prior to surgery, avoid taking Aspirin, anti-inflammatory drugs and herbal supplements as they can increase bleeding.
+Standardised photographs must be taken for your medical record.
 Special instructions you receive will cover: post-operative care and follow-up, and what to do on the day of surgery.

 You will need to wear a garment post-operatively, either a long sleeved lycra cycling shirt, or a post arm reduction garment which can be ordered from one of the many websites in the UK supplying such items prior to your surgery.

 Medications are administered for your comfort during the surgical procedure.
 The choices include intravenous sedation and general anaesthesia.
-We will recommend the best choice for you.
+Your consultant will recommend the best choice for you.

-Incision length and pattern depend on the amount and location of excess skin to be removed.
+The incision length and pattern will depend upon the amount and location of excess skin to be removed.
 Incisions are generally placed on the inside of the arm or on the back of the arm, depending on the surgeon’s preference, and may extend from the underarm (axilla) to just above the elbow.
 If fat is to be reduced during your arm lift, it will be excised or treated with liposuction.

 - Inner Arm Incision (there are other variations including adding a fish tail proximally)